pymor/pymor/docs/source/getting_started.rst

 >>> getLogger('pymor.discretizations').setLevel('INFO')
 Loading pymor version (0, 1, 0, 861, 'g79027f4')

-Now, first we will instatiate a class describing the analytical problem we want so solve.
+First we will instatiate a class describing the analytical problem we want so solve.
 In this case, a :class:`~pymor.analyticalproblems.thermalblock.ThermalBlockProblem`: